borgestrand/sdr-widget/AW_readme.txt

 also applies to the SDR Widget project.
 This document focuses on using and modifying the Audio Widget.
 It does not (yet) focus on percieved audio quality.

+Please note that implementations of the Audio Widget and its drivers come under many names.
+Depending on your firmware version it may appear under names containing "QNKTC", "Yoyodyne", "Audio Widget", "SDR Widget", "ASIO UAC2", "DG8SAQ".

 Version 20120807 BSB initial
         20120808 BSB old HW additions
         20120809 BSB Windows listening